-5.3.1 The consequence severity describes the potential impact or bog burst on sensitive ecology or infrastructure receptors.
-Drawings 10.5.13 and 10.5.14 (Volume 3) show the consequence severities across the study area for peat slides and bog bursts, respectively.

-5.3.2 Due to the differences in consequence severity at specific distances between bog bursts and peat slides, the spatial distribution of consequence severity varies slightly between the two.
-However, both follow the same general pattern of a north-south aligned 'Very High' consequence severity corridor through the centre of the study area, which widens and diverges around Dalwhinnie, where there is an increased number of occupied buildings, infrastructure and the River Truim.
+- 5.3.1 The consequence severity describes the potential impact of a peatslide or bog burst on sensitive ecology or infrastructure receptors.
+Drawings 10.5.13 and 10.5.14 (Volume 3) show the consequence severities across the study area for peat slides and bog bursts, respectively. - 5.3.2 Due to the statistical difference in likely run-out distance between the two types of peat landslide (Annex 10.5.2), the spatial distribution of consequence severity varies slightly between the two.
+However, both follow the same general pattern of a north-south aligned 'Very High' consequence severity corridor through the centre of the study area, which widens and diverges at various points, relating to convergences and divergences between the Highland Main Line railway and existing road infrastructure.